-We walked Dido in the park this morning and the sombre light felt more real than yesterday’s azure glow.
+We walked Dido in the park this morning and the sombre light felt more real than yesterday’s azure glow which feels as strange as the vivid rainbow.
 The birds and geese were still at it even if it is too early for the bees.
 Difficult to tell whether the coots were having fun or hell bent on the survival of the fittest which has taken on a new Cummings credential.
-The blossoms almost seduce me back into believing the universe is fertile or that we are not being led by Rasputin-dark-art and the denial of science into a hyperbole of death.
-This morning my Proustian Prof wrote in unbridled indignation to the Guardian.
-Or maybe it was yesterday, which means I don’t need to offer my own explanation of what is going on alongside David Halpern’s ‘Nudge theory’ while he beckons the Cabinet Office and the country towards genocide.
+A majestic swan is sitting on her nest.
+The blossoms almost seduced me back into believing the universe is fertile or that we are not being led by Rasputin-dark-arts Cummings and the denial of science into a hyperbole of death.
+This morning my Proustian Professor and best mate, Kit Pendergast, Fellow of Kings College, wrote in unbridled indignation to the Guardian, which means I don’t need to offer my explanation of what is going on alongside the Cabinet Office’s ‘Nudge theory’.

 David Solomon Halpern is apparently a British behavioural psychologist and civil servant heading the Behavioural Insights Team spun out from the Cabinet Office.
 It seems that Cummings may even prefer his insights to our chief medical office, Professor Chris Witty, but who knows anything about anything except for Cummings?
 Well, my prof friend Kit knows his mind in is letter as yet unpublished to the Guardian Editor: